Skip to content

 • Serve the contents of the teapot and enjoy.

-Note*- You can re-steep good loose-leaf teas like all the black teas in our collection.
-The second steep usually bring out softer flavors and colors.
+Note: You can re-steep good loose-leaf teas like all the black teas in our collection.
+The second steep usually brings out softer flavors and colors.

 2 grams of black tea will be enough for a great-tasting cup.
 Nepal Tea Collective recommends 2 grams for every 8 oz of water.